 Offer them a safe, quiet place to hide

 Most pets get overexcited or even a little anxious when the house fills with guests.
 If they have a bed or crate, stash it in a back room and offer them a peaceful retreat from the crowd, especially during lively parties.
 Treat them to a new toy to keep them busy while they wait for the festivities to end.
 It will protect their sanity — and all the delicious food on your dinner table!
+If that isn’t possible for you, it might be an option to give your dog some CBD oil from providers similar to Solutions By Dr Dave.
+CBD oil for pets has been known to help dogs with anxiety so that could be an option.

 Keep them looking their holiday best with Scentsy Pets